kynan/fenics14/slides.md

 ???

+This diagram shows an overview of the Firedrake / PyOP2 toolchain:

 * Decoupling of Firedrake (FEM) and PyOP2 (parallelisation) layers
 * (mostly) DOLFIN compatible API
 * UFL to describe finite-element discretisation